Ziosan13/DD2480_DECIDE/README.md

 ## Statement of contributions

-* Eloi Dieme: initialized Decide class; implemented LICs 3, 8 and 13 ; implemented documentation generation ; implemented LCM matrix; reviewed some pull requests; participated in writing README file and "Assess the way of working".
+* Eloi Dieme: initialized Decide class; implemented LICs 3, 8 and 13 and corresponding tests ; implemented documentation generation ; implemented LCM matrix; reviewed some pull requests; participated in writing README file and "Assess the way of working" ; implemented LAUNCH signal and 3 tests for the decide function ; implemented a simple front-end using Flask.

-* Hugo Malmberg:
+* Hugo Malmberg: Initialized CMV class, Implemented LICs 4, 5 and 6, Implemented PUV load from file, reviewed some pull requests, some bug fixes.

-* Olivia Aronsson:
+* Olivia Aronsson: Implemented test suite for CMV and Decide class; Implemented LICs 7, 9 and 11; Implemented PUM function.

-* Lovisa Strange:
+* Lovisa Strange:  Written LIC 0,1,2 and corresponding tests.
+Written function that computes FUV.
+Participated in reviewing code by other group members.
+Participated in writing README and assessment of way of working.

-* Yuta Ojima:
+* Yuta Ojima : Implemented LIC 10, 12 and 14 with some test cases; Organize README; Review and revise someones's code; Discuss whether LIC should return ValueError or not;